Tiangong space station: Communication

 Real-time communications, including live audio and video links, are provided by the Tianlian II series of data relay satellites.
 A constellation of three satellites was launched into geostationary orbits, providing communication and data support for the station.

 Docking

-Tiangong is fitted with the Chinese Docking Mechanism used by Shenzhou spacecraft and previous Tiangong prototypes.
-The Chinese docking mechanism is based on the Russian APAS-89/APAS-95 system.
-Despite NASA describing it as a "clone" to APAS, there have been contradictory claims on the compatibility of the Chinese system with both current and future docking mechanisms on the ISS, which are also based on APAS.
-It has a circular transfer passage that has a diameter of 800 mm.
-The androgynous variant has a mass of 310 kg and the non-androgynous variant has a mass of 200 kg.
+Tiangong is equipped with the Chinese Docking Mechanism, first used by Shenzhou 8 spacecraft and the Tiangong-1 space laboratory.
+This system is based on the APAS-89/APAS-95 developed by Russia and NASA.
+While NASA has described it as a "clone" of APAS, there are conflicting claims about its compatibility with current and future docking mechanisms on the ISS, which are also APAS-based.
+The mechanism features a circular transfer passage with a diameter of 800 mm.
+The androgynous variant weighs 310 kg, while the non-androgynous version weighs 200 kg.

-The Chinese Docking Mechanism was used for the first time on Shenzhou 8 and Tiangong 1 space stations and will be used on future Chinese space stations and with future CMSA cargo resupply vehicles.